numfocus/infrastructure/docs/server_requests/2020/bokeh.md

 1. Please provide us with an estimated cost for meeting those needs (in U.S. Dollars):

-It has been in the ~1800 USD/yr including the stabilizd traffic from JHU  Bokeh content at https://coronavirus.jhu.edu/data/animated-world-map However we would like headroom to absorb any unexpected spikes in CDN usage, and to move on some new initiatives.
+It has been in the ~1800 USD/yr including the stabilizd traffic from JHU  Bokeh content at https://coronavirus.jhu.edu/data/animated-world-map However we would like headroom to absorb any unexpected spikes in CDN usage, and to move on some new initiatives, and request 3000 USD/yr.

 1. Are any of these needs particularly urgent or important?
 If so, please explain.